osawa-naotaka/unisearch/example/react-next/README.md

 When the first search is executed, index is fetched from /searchindex.json, 'const response = await fetch("/searchindex.json")'.

-After the index is fetched, it is converted to UniSearchIndex object by 'const index = createIndexFromObject(response.json())'.
+After the index is fetched, it is converted to StaticSeekIndex object by 'const index = createIndexFromObject(response.json())'.

 Then, the search results are fetched by 'const results = await search(index, search_keyword)'.